SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 5. Cocobang

-Kimchi fried rice is a popular choice for the night owls that frequent the establishment, and there are many vegetarian options as well as meat and seafood dishes, so there is bound to be something for everyone at Cocobang.
+Kimchi fried rice is a popular choice for the night owls that frequent the establishment.
+There are many vegetarian options as well as meat and seafood dishes, so there is bound to be something for everyone.

-Open until 2 am five days a week, it is also open until 4 am on Friday and Saturday, the emphasis is on Korean cuisine, which is perfect for those midnight munchies!
+Open until 2 am seven days a week, the emphasis is on Korean cuisine, which is perfect for those midnight munchies!

 6. Horsefeather

-The art deco-inspired interior of Horsefeather is a delight, but when you see the cocktail and food menu, you realize you've found a night food gem.
+The casual atmosphere and art deco-inspired interior of Horsefeather are a delight, but when you see the cocktail and food menu, you'll realize you've found a late-night food gem.

-The menu is classic pub food, including shared platters with fried chicken, cheeseburgers, tacos, and more.
-There are vegetarian options available.
+They offer classic pub fare, including shared platters with fried chicken, cheeseburgers, tacos, and more.
+There are also vegetarian options available.

-Open until 2 am Friday and Saturday and until midnight daily, Horsefeather offers a casual atmosphere and is a great place for a casual catch-up.
+Open until 2 am Friday and Saturday and until midnight the rest of the week.

-Find Horsefeather at 528 Divisadero Street near Alamo Square, and enjoy a late-night eats or pop in for weekend lunch or dinner.
+Find Horsefeather at 528 Divisadero Street near Alamo Square

 7. The Public Izakaya

-The Public Izakaya is a Japanese and Korean restaurant serving traditional and authentic eastern food and comes highly recommended.
+The Public Izakaya is a Japanese and Korean restaurant serving authentic eastern food and comes highly recommended.

-With dishes like pork belly, Korean fried chicken, and wagyu beef all available, this is an excellent choice for a snack in the wee hours as it is open until 2 am throughout the week.
+With dishes like pork belly, Korean fried chicken, and wagyu beef on the menu, this is an excellent choice for a snack in the wee hours as it is open until 2 am throughout the week.

-Check out both the regular and late night happy hour specials for amazing prices, and you can't go wrong.
+Check out both the regular and late-night happy hour specials for amazing prices.
 It is conveniently located at 700 Post Street, close to Union Square.

 8. Chome

-It is sit-in only, and it's a friendly and pleasant place to be and offers a variety of dishes, including a range of ramen and classics such as pork belly - cooked Eastern style, of course.
+It is sit-in only, and it's a friendly and pleasant place to be.
+They serve a variety of dishes, including a range of ramen and classics such as pork belly, cooked eastern style, of course.

-It's strictly burgers and chicken - with plenty of vegetarian options - from a simple yet more than an adequate menu, plus a breakfast sandwich which is a neat touch.
-Uncle Boys is not licensed to sell alcohol, but it does serve a choice of soft drinks.
+It's strictly burgers and chicken (with plenty of vegetarian options), plus a breakfast sandwich, which is a neat touch.
+Uncle Boy's is not licensed to sell alcohol, but it does serve a choice of soft drinks.

-Located at 245 Balboa Street in the Inner Richmond, it's a popular and busy establishment that closes at 1:50 am Thursday through Sunday.
+Located at 245 Balboa Street in the Inner Richmond, the popular and busy establishment is open until 1:50 am Thursday through Sunday, until 9:50 pm Tuesday and Wednesday, and closed Monday.

-The Crew SF is one of many fine Japanese and Korean establishments in San Francisco.
-An extensive menu of classic and more eclectic Asian dishes includes every possible combination, including vegetarian dishes.
+The Crew is one of many Asian fusion establishments in San Francisco.
+An extensive menu of classic and more eclectic Korean dishes includes every possible combination, including vegetarian dishes.

 Popular choices include spicy crab stew, sweet garlic chicken, and a variety of ribs and calamari options.
-A drinks menu including Japanese Hot Saki, Korean Rice Wine, and a selection of eastern beers is the perfect accompaniment.
+Their drinks menu—offering Japanese hot saki, Korean rice wine, and a selection of eastern beers—is the perfect accompaniment.

-The Crew SF is specifically for the weekend, as the restaurant closes at 1 am Friday and Saturday. they close at midnight every Monday through Thursday.
-They are open on Sunday, but close at 9 pm.
+The Crew is a popular weekend spot, as it closes at 1 am Friday and Saturday.
+They close at midnight Monday through Thursday.
+On Sundays, they close at 9 pm.

-It is located at 1330 Noriega Street in San Francisco's Outer Sunset District.
+It is located at 1330 Noriega Street in the Outer Sunset District.

 11. El Farolito

-Seating is limited, so that you may find a take-out is the only option.
-The restaurant is open until 2 am daily.
+As it is a taquería, seating is limited, so you may find that takeout is the only option.

 >> More great Mexican restaurants around SF